WELCOME TO COASTAL MONTESSORI CHARTER SCHOOL

 COASTAL MONTESSORI CHARTER SCHOOL

-For Georgetown County Children, 1st – 6th Grade Bus Transportation Available
+Offering a FREE Public Montessori Education For Georgetown County Children, 1st – 6th Grade Bus Transportation Available

 About Coastal Montessori Charter School (CMCS) CMCS is part of the Georgetown County Public School system offering a FREE education option to residents using a unique teaching philosophy called Montessori.
 CMCS is governed independently as a public charter school by its own school board.
 It is accountable to the Georgetown County School Board.

+Why We Exist 1.
+To Close the Achievement Gap – because all children deserve the same opportunity to be successful and because investing in our children’s success strengthens our community.
+2. To Read On Grade Level by 3rd Grade – because the first few years of school children are learning to read, for the rest of their lives they are reading to learn.
 3. To Cultivate Life Skills in Children – because our children will compete globally and need to be equipped with what education experts call the “Seven Survival Skills:” critical thinking, problem solving, self-regulation, taking initiative, communication, inquisitiveness, and the ability to work as part of a team.

 CMCS Summer Camps are available to students moving up to 1st grade through students moving into 6th grade for the 2014-2015 school year.
 Click here for the registration form and details on the camps.